RomFishy/start/content/posts/managing-isos.md

 mermaid: true
 ---

-You know iso's?
+You know ISOs?
 Yeah, those images you use to flash a linux distro, or windows to a flash drive.
 They are pretty complicated to keep up-to-date.
 Every time there is a new version of a linux distro, I'd need to go to the distro's website and redownload it.
-It would be nice if there would be a program that can automatically update isos, but I don't know of such a program.
+It would be nice if there would be a program that can automatically update ISOs, but I don't know of such a program.
-I used to just put isos in one folder, but I changed that recently.
+I used to just put ISOs in one folder, but I changed that recently.
 Now I put them in special folders (linux, windows, arch-based, debian-based, etc..)
-If you know  of a program that can auto-update isos let me know in the comments :)
+If you know of a program that can auto-update ISOs let me know by [emailing me](mailto:hi@sheepdev.xyz) :)